From Civil Engineer to Community Manager

 [00:02:53] Patrick O’Keefe: It’s a pleasure to have you on.
 I would love to talk a little bit about your time as a civil instructional engineer, because I find that really interesting.
 It’s pretty much excluded from your LinkedIn which is focused mostly on where you are right now, your internet and community work.
 What made you originally want to be a civil engineer?

-[00:03:12] Lana Lee: Well my father was a Civil Engineer and I made to his alma mater at UC Berkeley Builders.
+[00:03:12] Lana Lee: Well my father was a civil engineer and I made to his alma mater at UC Berkeley Builders.
 It was be an engineer, or go to Stanford and become a doctor.
-I didn’t get into Stanford, so was engineer.
+I didn’t get into Stanford, so it was engineer.
 All my uncles and aunts were engineers and my brother was at Berkeley.
 It was the thing to do and I was good at math, so I said, “Okay.”
 Because when you’re 18, you have no idea what you want do, really.
 Also when I was 18 there was no such thing as the internet.

 [00:03:41] Patrick O’Keefe: Yes.

-[00:04:10] Patrick O’Keefe: Now, your dad was he a civil engineer for his entire life or did he make any curse which as well like you did.
+[00:04:10] Patrick O’Keefe: Now, your dad was he a civil engineer for his entire life or did he make any career switch as well like you did?

 [00:04:15] Lana Lee: Yes.
 He was a civil engineer.
 He loves civil engineering, so he gave real good stories.
 He talked me into it and I enjoyed it for a brief period of time, but, yes, he would do it for free.
 He loves it.